Infant Mortality Rate, by Leading Causes of Death

 Sources for this narrative:

 2. MacDorman, M. F., et al. (2014).
-International comparisons of infant mortality and related factors: United States and Europe (2010).
-Centers for Disease Control and Prevention, National Vital Statistics Reports.
-Retrieved from: http://www.cdc.gov/nchs/data/nvsr/nvsr63/nvsr63_05.pdf
+International comparisons of infant mortality and related factors: United States and Europe, 2010.
+National Vital Statistics Reports, 63(5).
+Retrieved from: https://www.cdc.gov/nchs/data/nvsr/nvsr63/nvsr63_05.pdf

 - How Children Are Faring